clux/shipcat/README.md

 # put it somewhere on your $PATH like /usr/local/bin/
 ```

-Mac users can use the [docker image](./Dockerfile) built from master.
-There's a [convenience invocation in cathulk](https://github.com/Babylonpartners/cathulk/blob/master/Makefile#L3) where it's designed to be used.
+Mac users should build from master.

 ## Usage
-In general, add keys to your `shipcat.yml` file in the [cathulk repo](https://github.com/Babylonpartners/cathulk) and make sure `shipcat validate` passes.
+In general, add keys to your `shipcat.yml` file in the [manifests repo](https://github.com/Babylonpartners/manifests) and make sure `shipcat validate` passes.

 If you have `vault` credentials you can generate the complete kube file.